Frequently Asked Questions

 What is a misfuel?

 A misfuel occurs when the wrong type of fuel is accidentally put into a vehicle.
 The most common is putting petrol into a diesel vehicle, or vice versa.
 This can cause severe damage to the fuel system and engine.
+Critically, the contaminated fuel is classified as a hazardous substance, and its disposal must be recorded on the National Misfuel Register.

 What should I do if I misfuel my vehicle?